Skip to content

 Unlike other methods, the Zen to Done method emphasizes finishing tasks rather than just starting them.
 This means completing each task before moving on to the next one.

-8. Leverage the Eisenhower Matrix
+8. The Eisenhower Matrix

-It was developed by former US President, Dwight D. Eisenhower, who famously said, “What is important is seldom urgent and what is urgent is seldom important.”
+The Eisenhower Matrix is a time management tool developed by former US president, Dwight D. Eisenhower, who famously said, “What is important is seldom urgent and what is urgent is seldom important.”

 A chart displaying an Eisenhower Matrix.